comrade70/SAP-Integration-Suite-Tasks/1 SETTING UP SAP GATEWAY DEMO ACCOUNT & SAP BTP/exercise_2.md

 To create a free account in the SAP Gateway Demo System (ES5).

 ### Business Scenario
-The SAP Gateway Demo System is based on SAP NetWeaver AS ABAP 7.51.
-It is used, for example, to try OData Services.
-Various sample services are implemented for this purpose.
+The SAP Gateway Demo System is used, for example, to try OData Services.
+Various sample services are implemented for this purpose..
+It is based on SAP NetWeaver AS ABAP 7.51.
 These services are accessible via the internet.
-In this exercise, I used the GWSAMPLE_BASIC service which is based on the Enterprise Procurement Model (EPM).
+In this exercise, the GWSAMPLE_BASIC service  is used which is based on the Enterprise Procurement Model (EPM).
-For more information, visit the documentation of GWSAMPLE_BASIC: Sample Service - Basic

 ### Task Flow
 In this exercise, I performed the following tasks: